balena-io-experimental/balena-migrate/README.md

 These variables define how to backup the system.

-If ```BACKUP_SCRIPT``` is specified balena-migrate will invoke the script with one parameter, which specifies the name of the backup file to create.
+:If ```BACKUP_SCRIPT``` is specified balena-migrate will invoke the script with one parameter, which specifies the name of the backup file to create.
 This is currently the file ```backup.tgz``` and the backup script is expected to create a gzipped tar file with the given name (eg. by calling ```tar -czf backup.tgz /path-to-backup-directories```).